Soccer in Australia: A-League Men

 The A-League Men was founded in 2005 after Australia's former top-flight national league National Soccer League was replaced.
 The A-League Men is contested between 12 clubs.
 The league covers the only competition controlled by the Australian Professional Leagues and the only professional league in Australia.

-National Second Division
+Australian Championship

-The National Second Division is the upcoming Australian second-tier professional division, and is expected to begin from 2024.
+The Australian Championship is the upcoming Australian second-tier professional division, and is expected to begin from October 2025.

 National Premier Leagues

 The National Premier Leagues has 90 clubs, divided into eight divisions by state.
 Despite the organisational split, promotion and relegation does not take place between the A-League and NPL.

 State-league soccer

 Below the NPL, is what is commonly known as "state-league".
 This refers to clubs outside of NPL, although they still play in organised league competitions for each state in the Australian system.